Last Updated: June 3, 2025 by Nagabhushanam Peddi

 Wondering how to start an LLC in New York?
 We’ve got you covered.

-To get started, you'll need to pick a suitable business name, choose a registered agent, file your Articles of Organization with the New York Secretary of State ($200 processing fee), and follow the New York LLC publication requirements.
+To get started, you’ll need to pick a suitable business name, choose a registered agent, file your Articles of Organization with the New York Secretary of State and follow the New York LLC publication requirements.
+The cost to form an LLC in New York is $200.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized New York LLC formation service (recommended).